 Welcome to Gruen Lab!

-Our lab studies the genetics of communication disorders and learning disabilities, specifically dyslexia and language impairment (LI).
+Our lab studies the genetics of communication disorders and learning disabilities, specifically dyslexia and developmental language disorder.
 Dyslexia or reading disability (RD) is by far the most common learning disability in schoolchildren, with prevalence estimates ranging from 5-17%.
-Children with dyslexia are frequently undiagnosed, misdiagnosed, or not diagnosed until adolescence.
-Exacerbating these difficulties is the fact that interventions are most effective when started early in development.
-Without proper remediation, affected children are at higher risk for adverse socioeconomic outcomes, poor academic performance, and lifelong struggles with basic linguistic skills.
+Children with dyslexia are frequently undiagnosed, misdiagnosed, or not diagnosed until school age.
+By then, educational interventions available are not as effective, since interventions are most successful when started early in development (prior to school age).
+Without proper remediation, affected children are at higher risk for adverse socioeconomic outcomes, poor academic performance, lowered self-esteem, and lifelong struggles with basic linguistic skills.
 Little is known about the underlying biological etiology of dyslexia and language impairment.
-However, both dyslexia and language impairment show complex inheritance, suggesting sizable contributions from both one’s genes and one’s environment.
-The substantial genetic component—heritability estimates range from 40%-80%—prompted our lab to attempt to use human genetic and molecular tools to examine the biological underpinnings of dyslexia, language impairment, other learning disabilities, and other communication disorders.
+However, heritability estimates for both dyslexia and language impairment range from 40% - 80% indicating a substantial genetic component but with a complex pattern of inheritance.
+The premise of the lab is to use a combination of statistical genetics, neuroimaging, and molecular tools to examine the biological underpinnings of dyslexia, developmental language disorder, and other learning disabilities.